|Rating:||8 / 10|

-Having had an industrial dose of Giardia in the past I’m very firmly a ‘filter kinda of guy’ and with some of the hikes I’ve done recently, this has been reinforced (think dams that have the consistency of cow saliva).
-There are just so many filter options on the market these days it’s taken me a while to get around to testing the MSR Trailshot Water Filter.
+Having had an industrial strength dose of Giardia in the past I’m very firmly a ‘filter kinda of guy’ and with some of the hikes I’ve done recently, this has been reinforced (think dams that have the consistency of cow saliva).
+There are just so many filter options on the market these days it took me a while to get around to testing the MSR Trailshot Water Filter.

 The MSR Trailshot is a manual pump style filter and is essentially the little sibling to the bigger more industrial versions produced by MSR – the compact size and weight is one of the key features of this product.
 MSR promotes this filter as ‘Clean water all day—without the weight’.
 And yes, while this is a water filter it’s not a water purifier like the bigger MSR Guardian but for the size and weight reduction that’s the price you pay, or in this case don’t pay.
 Although in all honesty filtering for viruses is usually not an issue in western countries.

-One of the benefits of this filter is the 40 cm siphon hose.
-Unlike other compact filters such as the LifeStraw and the Sawyer where you can add straw attachments, this siphon hose has additional length that doesn’t require you to be almost face down in the water source.
+One of the benefits of this filter is the 40cm siphon hose.
+Unlike other compact filters such as the LifeStraw and the Sawyer Mini where you can add straw attachments, this siphon hose has additional length that doesn’t require you to be almost face down in the water source.

 I must admit to a male stereotype here as didn’t read the instructions before testing this unit out assuming I would be able to work it out reasonably easily.
-After a false start where I let the fine mesh filter on the end of the hose sit in contact with the fine algae on the river bed, and promptly blocked the unit.
-Easily fixed and lesson learnt) it was pretty easy to use.
+After a false start where I let the fine mesh filter on the end of the hose sit in contact with the fine algae on the river bed, and promptly blocked the unit (Easily fixed and lesson learnt) it was pretty easy to use.

 Where the instructions become particularly important is with the cleaning and maintenance which requires you to dissemble the pieces and put them back together.
 While there aren’t that many pieces particularly when compared to the larger more complex pump style units, there are more bits than the majority of filters we have tested in the past.